-Heading into the event back in 2015, team manager Tom Selten TU/e’s solar team was striving for.
+Heading into the event back in 2015, team manager Tom Selten shared the goals TU/e’s solar team was striving for.
 “By deciding to further improve on our solar-powered four-person car, we’re once again aiming to win while at the same time proving that this energy-positive family car offers a viable future scenario.”

 Stella Vie still features the same range, but the team has focused on making it more efficient on its drive.
-Specifically, the vehicle will have where it gives the driver instructions on where to park to get maximum fueling from the sun’s rays.
+Specifically, the vehicle will have smart technology where it gives the driver instructions on where to park to get maximum fueling from the sun’s rays.
 It also boasts a navigation system that will avoid traffic jams and accidents, and it can even showcase how much energy is saved compared to vehicles with an internal combustion engine.

 There’s also more traditional features such as the ability brake and accelerate smoothly.
 The Stella Vie can achieve a speed of 130 kilometers per hour (close to 81 miles per hour).
 They also added an additional seat for five passengers.